oroinc/documentation/user/back-office/system/user-management/roles/access-in-context.rst

 Work with Multiple Organizations
 --------------------------------

-The marketing department in AMCE handles campaigns for both ACME Manufacturing and ACME Services organizations.
+The marketing department in ACME handles campaigns for both ACME Manufacturing and ACME Services organizations.

 Jill, who is a marketing team manager, monitors two organizations and is given access to both of them.